-Melania Trump Invited To Join Celebrity Dating Reality Show After Her Husband’s Apparently Election Loss
+Melania Trump Invited To Join Celebrity Dating Reality Show After Her Husband’s Apparent Election Loss

 Shortly after major American news networks called the state of Pennsylvania for Democratic candidate Joe Biden, which projected him as the winner of the race, the British television network E4 took to Twitter to offer her an invite to appear on Celebs Go Dating.
 The reality show features experts who try to play matchmaker for some famous celebrities.

-The tweet appeared to pick up on the viral speculation that Melania Trump was unhappy with Donald, which has been fueled by a number of instances that appeared to show tensions between the pair.
+The tweet appeared to pick up on the viral speculation that Melania Trump was unhappy with her husband, which has been fueled by a number of instances that appeared to show tensions between the pair.
 That included a series of interactions where it appeared she rebuffed his attempts to hold her hand.

 As The Inquisitr reported, there have been other rumors claiming that she has been very unhappy in the marriage.
 The report cited former White House aide and The Apprentice star Omarosa Manigault Newman, who claimed that the first lady is “repulsed” by her husband.